 Dr Yuval Elani in an EPSRC Research Fellow working in the Department of Chemistry.
 His research centres on the development of microfluidic technologies for synthetic biology, specifically for the bottom up construction of artificial cells that resemble biological cells in form and function.
+He co-investigator of the Membrane Biophysics Platform, is co-founder and member of executive of FABRICELL, and is Associate Editor of Experimental Biology and Medicine (Synthetic Biology section).

 He is currently investigating how these artificial cells can be interfaced with living biological systems – organelles, cells, and tissues – to yield hybrid cellular bionic systems that are composed of living and synthetic components.
 In particular, Yuval’s research focusses on: